Rithikkaa-17/HWG-RADIANT-RAIDERS/README.md

 ├── HACK WITH GUJARAT FINAL PPT.pdf           # Project pitch deck ├── README.md                                 # Project description and run guide

-🛠 How to Setup and Run the Final Web Application
+🛠 How to Setup and Run the Final Web Application(You can use the link to open the app directly : https://radiantraidersrr1721.netlify.app/ )
 📥 1.
 Clone the Repository
 git clone https://github.com/Rithikkaa-17/HWG-RADIANT-RAIDERS.git
 cd HWG-RADIANT-RAIDERS